r4victor/tenthousandmeters/content/blog/python_bts_07.md

 } PyFunctionObject;
 ```

-To tell CPython which member of an object is the pointer to the object's dictionary, the object's type specifies an offset of this member using the `tp_dictoffset` slot.
+To tell CPython which member of an object is the pointer to the object's dictionary, the object's type specifies the offset of this member using the `tp_dictoffset` slot.
 Here's how the `function` type does this:

 ```C
 PyTypeObject PyFunction_Type = {